 Surviving Disaster – Why the need?

 I found that I was woefully unprepared for surviving disaster and for the coming economic collapse after reading Crash Proof by Peter Schiff.
-I knew that I was not ready to provide for my family despite having a job making good money and some savings in the bank.
+I knew that I was not ready to provide for my family despite having a job making good money, some savings in the bank and gold in a safe place.
 I had always prided myself on being able to provide for my family but, suddenly, that took on a new meaning.
 I felt that there were many parents like me out there and I thought I could help by documenting my journey to prepare for surviving disaster when the SHTF.

 It was July 2011 and Hurricane Irene was barreling up the east coast.
 New Jersey (where we call home) was expecting heavy flooding and high winds.
 Power outages from downed lines and flooding were expected across the state.